Budget tips for international students

 5. Buy second-hand

-This applies to textbooks, furniture, cars and any other necessities you'll need during your studies.
+This applies to textbooks, furniture, cars and any other necessities you'll need while you're in Australia.
 If it's big, expensive or something you're unlikely to take home with you when you finish your studies, it's probably worth buying second hand.
 Facebook Marketplace and Gumtree are the best places to look for second hand deals.

 When you do leave, it's also worth trying to sell on your unneeded possessions and recoup some money.